biovcnet/topic-transcriptomics/README.md

 This BVCN topic will cover:

 * An overview of transcriptomics and metatranscriptomics
-* Lessons covering various tool applications, including:
+* Lessons covering various applications, including:
-    * _in silico_ ribodepletion
+    * Wetlab and _in silico_ rRNA depletion
     * Recovery/removal of rRNA from metatranscriptomic data

 # Lesson 1